jrussellfreelance/bash-scripts/readme.md

  - setup-scripts:
     - `create-sudo-user.sh` - A script that creates a sudo user
     - `setup-apt.sh` - A script that configures apt after initial login
+    - `setup-ols.sh` - A script that installs OpenLiteSpeed and configures it for usage
  - web-server-scripts:
     - `configure-certbot.sh` - A command line utility for installing and running certbot